Learning Ukulele with Curt

 Modern Classical Guitar , the repertoire and technique dates back to the mid nineteenth century ( 1800s ).
 And offers a wealth of information that can be adapted to the ukulele.
 Which is essentially a small classical guitar in it's construction and technique when played without picks.

-When playing any of the three, possible three string sets .
-You can use the thumb, index and middle fingers.
+When only playing a three string set you can use the thumb, index, and middle fingers.

-For the two string pairs any combination of t i m r is possible depending on the musical context.
+For playing string pairs any combination of t i m r is possible depending on the string involved and the musical context.

 The final decision as to what fingering combination to use will be a musical one.
 But it is definitely worth exploring all possible combinations.